 - 1. Where existing sidewalk abuts an area where new sidewalk is to be developed, the new sidewalk shall be the same width as the existing sidewalk or meet the standards of the 6.6.2, whichever standard width is greater. - 2.
 Within commercial areas and places with high pedestrian volumes, sidewalks should be designed to meet the anticipated pedestrian/traffic volume as well as accommodate outdoor seating areas. - 3.
 Sidewalks shall be constructed of concrete or other approved materials (such as pavers) and built in accordance with the specifications of the Town's Public Services Department. - 4.
 Where a sidewalk abuts a curb because of right-of-way, topographic or existing building limitation, the minimum width shall increase by 1 foot.
-Where a sidewalk abuts a wall the minimum width shall increase by 1 foot. - C. Alternative Compliance: Alternative provisions for pedestrian movement meeting the intent of this section may be used where unreasonable or impractical situations would result from application of these requirements.
-Such situations may result from significant street trees, impending road widening, topography, utility easements, lot configuration or other unusual site conditions. - 1.
-In districts where trails are permitted in lieu of sidewalks (RL & Hillside Protection areas), they shall be constructed in accordance with the standards in 6.8.2.
+Where a sidewalk abuts a wall the minimum width shall increase by 1 foot. - C. Alternative Compliance: Alternative provisions for pedestrian movement meeting the intent of this chapter may be used where unreasonable or impractical situations would result from application of these requirements.
+Such situations may result from significant street trees, impending road widening, topography, utility easements, lot configuration or other unusual site conditions.
+Alternative pedestrian facilities may also be used as part of Low Impact Development (LID), development design, hillside, or within conservation and cottage development with approval by the administrator. - 1.
+In districts where trails are permitted in lieu of sidewalks (RL & Hillside Protection areas & Conservation Subdivisions), they shall be constructed in accordance with the standards in 6.8.2.
 Trails are generally allowed in very low density development, and are only required on one side of the road. - 2.
-The Administrator may approve an alternate plan that proposes different pedestrian amenities provided that the intent of this section is fulfilled. - D. Payments in Lieu: In lieu of alternative compliance in C above, the Administrator may approve a payment in lieu (in accordance with an adopted annual fee schedule) where any one or a combination of factors render compliance impractical: - Steep slopes;
+The Administrator may approve an alternate plan that proposes different pedestrian amenities provided that the intent of this section is fulfilled. - D. Payments in Lieu: In lieu of alternative compliance in C above, the Administrator may approve a payment in lieu (in accordance with an adopted annual fee schedule) where any one or a combination of factors render compliance impractical:

-- 2. Absence of existing sidewalks along the corridor and in the general neighborhood; - 3.
+- 1. Steep slopes; - 2.
+Absence of existing sidewalks along the corridor and in the general neighborhood; - 3.
 Where sidewalks are not shown on an adopted Comprehensive Pedestrian Plan.